INTO-CPS-Association/DTaaS/deploy/README.md

 The first step in this configuration is to prepare the a filesystem for users.
 An example file system in `files/` directory.
 You can rename the top-level user1/user2 to the usernames chosen by you.

-Update the [environment file](../config/lib) of the library microservice.
+Add an environment file named .env in lib for the library microservice.
+A sample .env file is given below.
 The simplest possibility is to use `local` mode with the following example.
 The filepath is the absolute filepath to `files/` directory.

 ```env
 PORT='4001'